 In 1998, Michael Scholar, Jr. produced the World English Premiere of The Black Rider by rock icon Tom Waits, beat poet William S Burroughs and theatre maverick Robert Wilson at the Edmonton International Fringe Festival.
 This production was directed by Michael Scholar, Sr. The show was a bold undertaking for an independent fringe production with 6 cast members, a 7 member onstage orchestra and an avant-garde sensibility.
 The colourful staging of the show was a runaway success, garnering rave reviews, sell-out houses at the largest venue (250 seats) and an extended run at Theatre Network’s Holdovers at The Roxy.

 In 1999, the company was invited to bring the show to New York as part of the juried New York Fringe Festival.
 During the remount, the show and company went through some changes: new director, Ron Jenkins, a trombonist turned co-producer and co-musical director, Corinne Kessel, new concepts and designs, and a smaller, more portable 3-piece band.
-The show was the toast of Off-Broadway, won the praise of the press, received the festival award for “Best Direction” and became the highest selling show in festival history, filling the Harry Du Jur Playhouse (350 seats) for the entire run. (“Best Production” went to a then unknown Urinetown).
+The show was the toast of Off-Broadway, won the praise of the press, received the festival award for “Best Direction” and became the highest selling show in festival history, filling the Harry Du Jur Playhouse (350 seats) for the entire run.
 This production defined November Theatre as an ensemble of like-minded artists who wish to create dynamic pieces with a unique theatrical language through heightened text, stylized movement and rockin’ tunes.

-In 2000, this revamped version of The Black Rider returned to Canada and toured to the Winnipeg Fringe Festival and back to the Edmonton Fringe Festival with more accolades, another extended run at The Roxy Theatre, while taking home several statues including “Best Fringe Production” at the Edmonton Sterling Awards (please visit our awards page [LINK] for the full list of all our recognitions).
+In 2000, this revamped version of The Black Rider returned to Canada and toured to the Winnipeg Fringe Festival and back to the Edmonton Fringe Festival with more accolades, another extended run at The Roxy Theatre, while taking home several statues including “Best Fringe Production” at the Edmonton Sterling Awards.

 In late 2004 and early 2005, with the approval and praise of Tom Waits and Robert Wilson, the show jumped out of the Fringe circuit and into the mainstage seasons of theatres across Western Canada: Theatre Network (Edmonton), Yukon Arts Centre (Whitehorse), Persephone Theatre (Saskatoon), Calgary Opera and Ground Zero Theatre at The Big Secret Theatre (Calgary), PuSh Festival (Vancouver) and Intrepid Theatre (Victoria).